-The AARSC-based ‘National Protected Cropping mapping’ project team is now calling for peer review of the evolving map, particularly of the newly added data.
+The Future Food Systems CRC’s ‘National Protected Cropping mapping’ project team is calling for peer review of its evolving map of protected cropping systems (PCS) across Australia, particularly of the newly added data.

 “The Northern Territory was field validated earlier this month; we’ve finalised Western Australia and also completed the draft map for Queensland and much of northern NSW,” said AARSC researcher and project lead Craig Shephard on 20 July.

 “The mapping program continues to progress by growing region, with field validation currently being undertaken in Bundaberg, and scheduled for Wet Tropics and Tablelands in August,” Shephard said.

 In the meantime, the project team encourages input from stakeholders and interested parties.
 Shephard suggests that those with useful suggestions to contribute make use of the location-based tools that support the project.

 The PCS Survey tool, best for mobile, now includes 221 observations which, along with comments received via the IEWA, have all been actioned and updated in the map, Shephard notes.

 Within the mapping project’s digital interface, IEWA, those wanting to review the map and contribute comment can view and track the status of the national program via the ‘progress’ layer.

 Access this using the ‘Show/hide layers’ tool: simply click it on to open the legend.

 More about the National Protected Cropping mapping project